zplug/zplug/README.md

 <!-- [![](https://raw.githubusercontent.com/babarot/screenshots/master/zplug/cli.gif)][repo] -->

-In this case, zplug spit out its settings to `$ZPLUG_LOADFILE` instead of `.zshrc`.
-If you launch new zsh process, `zplug load` command automatically search this file and run `source` command.
+In this case, zplug spits out its settings to `$ZPLUG_LOADFILE` instead of `.zshrc`.
+If you launch a new zsh process, the `zplug load` command automatically searches this file and runs the `source` command.

 See [`ZPLUG_LOADFILE`](#zplug_loadfile) for other usage of `ZPLUG_LOADFILE`.